johannschopplich/kirby-nuxt-starterkit/README.md

 # Kirby Nuxt Starterkit

-This repository is a rewrite of the [Kirby Starter Kit](https://github.com/getkirby/starterkit) with Nuxt 3.
-The content for the frontend is fetched a [headless Kirby](https://github.com/johannschopplich/kirby-headless-starter) instance with the [`nuxt-kql`](https://nuxt-kql.jhnn.dev) module.
+This repository is a port of the [Kirby Starter Kit](https://github.com/getkirby/starterkit) to Nuxt 3.
+The content is fetched with the [`nuxt-kql`](https://nuxt-kql.jhnn.dev) module from a [headless Kirby](https://github.com/johannschopplich/kirby-headless-starter) instance.

-This is my best practice solution to build a Nuxt 3 based frontend on top of a headless Kirby instance.
+This is my best practice solution to build a Nuxt 3 based frontend on top of Kirby in headless mode.

 ## Key Features